Stephen R. Fitzgarrald

-Stephen R. Fitzgarrald (December 25, 1854 – June 2, 1926) was the 17th Lieutenant Governor of Colorado, serving from 1909 to 1915 serving under Governors John F. Shafroth and Elias M. Ammons.
-Fitzgarrald was a Democrat.
+Stephen R. Fitzgarrald (December 25, 1854 – June 2, 1926) was the 17th Lieutenant Governor of Colorado, serving from 1909 to 1915 serving under Governors John F. Shafroth and Elias M. Ammons as a member of the Democratic party.

 Early life

-Stephan and his father George Fitzgarrald came to Colorado prospecting in 1878.
-During a brief period of mining in Leadville he developed an interest in law.
-Shortly after he returned to Iowa to study law.
+Stephan and his father George Fitzgarrald came to Colorado in 1879 as prospectors.
+During a brief period of mining in Leadville he developed an interest in law, shortly after which he returned to Iowa to study law.